Mr. Randal Beatty, University Kidney Center Hikes Lane

 In April 2010, Randal Beatty was diagnosed with end stage renal disease (ESRD).
 The diagnosis came as a surprise, and, Mr. Beatty admits, he kept praying for a miracle.

 A patient’s transformation at DeSoto Regional Dialysis Center

 A female patient in her mid-50s was brought into DeSoto Regional Dialysis Center to begin her admission process.
 Ms. Patricia Garcia was wheelchair-bound, weak and very sick, diagnosed with both ESRD and end stage liver disease.
-Many facilities would have turned her away as a lost cause.

 Mr. John Baguchinsky, ARA-Naples South Dialysis Center

 John Baguchinsky has been a dialysis patient for eight years, and he admits the first year was incredibly hard.
 Initially starting treatments at a facility (which is no longer in operation) that required a more than 50-mile round trip, he found himself frustrated and sick.

 Ms. Sheryll Wyman, Kidney Center of the Rockies